Pizza Sharing is PPA-hard: Introduction

-Unfortunately, it is not currently known whether \bu has complete problems.
-However, \cite{DFMS21} showed that exact consensus halving is in \bu and also \fixp-hard, implying that $\fixp \subseteq \bu$. \fixp, defined by \cite{EY10}, is the class of problems that can be reduced to finding an exact fixed point of a Brouwer function.
-It is known by the aforementioned work, that $\fixp$ contains the problem Square Root Sum, which has as input positive integers $a_1, \dots, a_n$ and $k$, and asks whether $\sum_{i=1}^{n} \sqrt{a_i} \leq k$.
-It has been open for more than 40 years whether Square Root Sum is solvable in \np (e.g., \cite{GGJ76, P77, T92}).
-Furthermore, since there exist Brouwer functions that only have irrational fixed points, it is likewise not expected that \fixp will be contained in \fnp.
+The other class of relevance here is the class \fixp/, defined by Etessami and Yannakakis \cite{EY10}.
+This is the class of problems that can be reduced in polynomial time to the problem of finding an exact fixed point of a Brouwer function.
+It is known by the aforementioned work, that $\fixp/$ contains the problem Square Root Sum, which has as input positive integers $a_1, \dots, a_n$ and $k$, and asks whether $\sum_{i=1}^{n} \sqrt{a_i} \leq k$.
+The question of whether Square Root Sum is in \np/ has been open for more than 40 years (\cite{GGJ76, P77, T92}).
+Furthermore, since there exist Brouwer functions that only have irrational fixed points, it is not expected that \fixp/ will be contained in \fnp/.
+In \cite{DFMS21}, it was shown that exact consensus halving is \fixp/-hard.

-\myparagraph{Our contribution.} We study the computational complexity of the straight-cut and square-cut pizza sharing problems, and we specifically study the case where all masses are unions of weighted polygons.
-We show that it is \ppa-hard to find approximate solutions of either problem.
-All of our hardness results are summarized in Tables~\ref{tbl:straight-results} and~\ref{tbl:results}.
+\myparagraph{Our contribution.} We study the computational complexity of the straight-cut and square-cut pizza sharing problems, and we specifically study the cases where (i) all mass distributions are unions of weighted polygons (continuous version), and (ii) we are given unweighted point sets (discrete version).
+We show that it is \ppa/-complete to find approximate solutions for the continuous and discrete versions of the two problems, while their decision variants are \np/-complete.
+Also, for the continuous version of the square-cut pizza sharing problem, we show that finding an exact solution is \fixp/-hard, while its decision variant is \etr/-complete.

-These results represent, to the best of our knowledge, the first \ppa-hardness results for problems arising from computational geometry.
-We also note that pizza sharing problems do not take a circuit as part of the input, which makes them in some sense more ``natural'' than problems that are specified by circuits.
-Other known ``natural'' \ppa-hard problems are one-dimensional, such as consensus halving~\cite{FRHSZ2020consensus-easier} and necklace splitting~\cite{FRG18-Necklace}.
-Here we show the first known \ppa-hardness result for a ``natural'' two-dimensional problem.
+To the best of our knowledge, currently, there are no problems in computational geometry with \ppa/-hardness results other than discrete ham sandwich \cite{FRG18-Necklace}.
+We also note that pizza sharing problems do not need a circuit as part of the input, which makes them in some sense more ``natural'' than problems that are specified by circuits.
+Other known \ppa/-hard problems of this kind are one-dimensional, such as consensus halving~\cite{FRHSZ2020consensus-easier} and necklace splitting~\cite{FRG18-Necklace}, or problems with unbounded dimensions, such as discrete ham sandwich.
+Here we show the first \ppa/-hardness result for a ``natural'' two-dimensional problem.
+It is worth mentioning that shortly after the appearance of our result, Schnider in \cite{S21} proved the following: (a) the discrete version of straight-cut pizza sharing where each mass is represented by unweighted points is PPA-complete, and (b) for a more general input representation than ours, to find an exact solution in its continuous version is \fixp/-hard, and the decision variant is \etr/-complete.